 What meat to use for pulled pork:

-Pork of course!
-But just what cut of pork do you used for the best pulled pork?
+What cut of pork do you used for the best pulled pork?

 The pork shoulder is the cut to use.
 This is often called the pork butt.
 No, it's not from the pig's tooshie!
 The pork butt is actually the shoulder.